cmluna2913/WaterWell/README.md

-# Needs to be updated for updates processes
+# Needs to be updated for updates processes and results
 ---
 # Water Wells in Tanzania
 ![Map of Area](./Images/map.png)